play-with-docker/play-with-docker.github.io/_posts/2017-09-19-ops-s1-images.markdown

 ["sha256:60ab55d3379d47c1ba6b6225d59d10e1f52096ee9d5c816e42c635ccc57a5a2b"]
 ```

-New let's look at our custom Hello image.
+Now let's look at our custom Hello image.
 You will need the image ID (use `docker image ls` if you need to look it up):

 ```
 docker image inspect --format "{{ "{{ json .RootFS.Layers "}}}}" <image ID>